Academic (School) Reference Letter Samples – Templates

 Quick Tips

-Following are a few quick tips to help you write a good reference letter:
+Following are a few quick tips to help you write an excellent letter of reference:

 • Concentrate on the candidate.